Plant DetailShow Menu

 The leaves can become quite large with a long petiole and are alternate on the stem.
 The stems twine from right to left around plants or objects and are thick and green.
 The dead vines then provide a trellis for new growth to climb.

 Insects, Diseases, and Other Plant Problems: No significant problems.
 Lilioceris cheni has been released in Florida to help control the spread of this invasive plant.
 The beetle lays her eggs in the fruit and the larvae eat the fruit.
 Invasive, do not plant.
-Listed as invasive by the NC Invasive Plant Council.
+Listed on the Watchlist by the NC Invasive Plant Council.
 See native vine suggestions to the left.

 See this plant in the following landscape: